TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-20-4-emotional-reasons-why-I-quit-my-twitter.md

 - I have read many how-to-tweet articles.
 - I tweeted only valuable and positive stuffs.
 Not in relation to reality, really.

 Few month later I realized **I'm turning into news machine**.
 So I asked my followers, [how do you use Twitter](https://twitter.com/VotrubaT/status/816753682482085896)?

-I found there are many news channel so field is already covered.
+I found there are many news channel that already cover this field.

-Second, I found I have reactive-response syndrome: for every message I have to have an answer.
+Second, **I found I have reactive-response syndrome: for every message I have to have an answer**.
 It's close to [fear of missing out](https://zenhabits.net/miss/).

 That included conversations under tweets, checking Twitter often for new answers, and trials to explain complex problems and miss-understandings under 140 characters.